 Before you begin operating your pallet jack, there are a few things you should check.
 Plan the route you will be taking to make sure it is free of debris and other hazards.
 Since pallet jacks are designed to operate on flat surfaces, you should also pick a route that is level.

 Once you have planned your route, make sure you are familiar with all the controls on the pallet jack.
 Check to see if the controls are operating correctly and that the wheels are damage-free.
 Any issues with the equipment should be reported to a supervisor immediately.

 Once you have performed an inspection, you are ready to start loading your pallet jack.
 Make sure you center the forks completely underneath the load.
 If you do not do this, you risk tipping the load which can cause very serious injury.
 Never place your hands or feet under the load or the jack and be aware of pinch points on the machine.
 You should know the rated capacity of each piece of equipment and take care to avoid going above that capacity.
 Once the load is stabilized, you are ready to start moving.

 Moving the Load

 When moving the load, you should keep the forks and the load about 1 inch off the ground.
 The load will be much more stable closer to the floor, so do not raise the forks higher than needed.

-When moving the pallet jack, you should push the load whenever possible.
+When moving the manual pallet jack, you should push the load whenever possible.
 Do not pull the load behind you, because that can cause serious back injuries.
 Pushing the load keeps your spine straight and allows you to use your larger and stronger leg and back muscles.